cncf/toc/reviews/graduation-envoy.md

   [here](https://www.envoyproxy.io/).
 This is not an inclusive list and it's likely that other organizations are also Envoy users.
 * Envoy is being used by numerous other companies, both large and small, to build higher layer products and services.
-This includes Istio (RedHat, IBM, Google, VMware, Tetrate.io, etc.), Solo.io, Datawire.io, Covalent.io, F5 Networks, HashiCorp, Heptio, and many others.
+This includes Covalent.io, Datawire.io, HashiCorp, Heptio, Istio (F5 Networks, Google, IBM, RedHat, Tetrate.io, Tigera.io, VMware, etc.), Solo.io, and many others.

 ### Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.